-Planting Dahlia tubers is relatively easy, but there are a few things to know before you get started.
+Planting Dahlia tubers in the ground is relatively easy, but there are a few things to know on how to grow dahlias.

 I’ll walk you through how to plant dahlia tubers in this post and show you how easy they are to grow so that your garden will be as stunning and lush as possible this summer with beautiful dahlia flowers.